-13.10 Removable Media
+14.10 Removable Media

-The Removable Media Object is generally used to inform the operator on the current state of the removable media device and allow access to its file structure.
-The Removable Media Object is displayed as a button that changes colors to indicate the current state of the removable media device.
+The removable media object is generally used to inform the operator on the current state of the removable media device and allow access to its file structure.
+The removable media object is displayed as a button that changes colors to indicate the current state of the removable media device.
 The following indicates the device states and the default colors associated with these states.

-- Highest (Red) Device Error
+Highest (Red) Device Error

-- - (Yellow) Device Full (threshold adjustable)
+- (Yellow) Device Full (threshold adjustable)

-- Lowest (Green) Device OK
+Lowest (Green) Device OK

-Figure 13.7 - Removable Media Object
+Figure 14.7 - Removable Media Object

 To view and perform file operations, the operator must access the removable viewer.
 This is accomplished by either touching an (enabled) removable media object or through the System Menu.
-When accessed, the removable media viewer is displayed as pop-up removable media dialog like that shown in Figure 13.7.
+When accessed, the removable media viewer is displayed as pop-up removable media dialog similar to that shown in Figure 14.8.

-NOTE: The Removable Media Object can be configured to open the removable media viewer at a certain directory complete with restrictions on transversing back up the file path.
+NOTE: The removable media object can be configured to open the removable media viewer at a certain directory complete with restrictions on transversing back up the file path.
 This may be used to restrict operator access to non-critical files.